Help Lakewood 'Thank a Servicemember'

 - Download coloring pages created for young artists

-Lakewood City Hall will have postcards and a collection box at the check-in table at the northwest entrance to the building (off Clark Avenue) as will designated partner locations.
+Lakewood City Hall will have postcards and a collection box at the information table in the north lobby entrance to the building as will designated partner locations.

 You may also email your greetings for a completely contact-free experience to CommunityRelations@lakewoodcity.org

 See the list of locations and all of our caring partners in this important effort at the Partners and Drop-Off Locations tab.
 Please note: locations may be operating at limited hours during the COVID-19 pandemic.

 For safety reasons, all greetings will be held in quarantine before being delivered to the troops.